simerplaha/JustSQL/README.md

 # select()

-First, we need to create a `case class User` that represents a table row which in this case our `User` table's row.
+First, we need to create a `case class` that represents a table row which in this case our `User`

 ```scala
 //case class that represents a table row